zroberts1996/contributed-plugins/swiper/README.md

 - http://localhost:6001/samples/draw-index.html

 To deploy a test page, do npm run build then npm run deploy.
 The page will be created at
-- https://"Your GitHub UserName".github.io/contributed-plugins/samples/swiper-index.html
+- https://"Your GitHub UserName".github.io/contributed-plugins/swiper/samples/swiper-index.html

 ## Author and support
 Author and maintainers [NRCan FGP - Johann Levesque](https://github.com/jolevesq)

 To report issue, please create an issue from the [GitHub repository](https://github.com/fgpv-vpgf/contributed-plugins/issues).
-Add the plugin-swiper to label.
+Add the plugin-swiper label and any other applicable one.

 ## RAMP version
 Developed with RAMP version 3.2